dotnet/aspnetcore/docs/ReferenceResolution.md

 The requirements that led to this system are:

-* Versions of external dependencies should be consistent.
+* Versions of external dependencies should be consistent and easily discovered.
-* Servicing updates of ASP.NET Core should minimize the number of assemblies which need to re-build and re-ship.
 * Newer versions of packages should not have lower dependency versions than previous releases.
 * Minimize the cascading effect of servicing updates where possible by keeping a consistent baseline of dependencies.
+* Servicing releases should not add or remove dependencies in existing packages.

+As a minor point, the current system also makes our project files somewhat less verbose.

 ## Recommendations for writing a .csproj